-In addition, a report on the impact on fisheries within the Credit River and Silver Creek may also be required.
-A stormwater management report may also be required for a lot severance, if determined to be necessary by the Town of Halton Hills or Credit Valley Conservation.
+-In addition, a report on the impact on fisheries within the Credit River and Silver Creek may also be required.
 Given the proximity of the Credit River and Silver Creek, approval of any other development within the Hamlet may be subject to a stormwater management report where, in the opinion of the Town of Halton Hills or Credit Valley Conservation, such a report is necessary to address potential impacts on the watershed.

-3.6 Protection and Restoration of Valleylands and Natural Features
+3.56 Protection and Restoration of -Valleylands and Natural Features